MohammadrezaFarahmand/Gallery/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://lo calhst:3000  ) t view   i i n the rwser The page will reload if you mke e
-You will also see any lint errors in the con
+You will also see any lint errors in the co
 ### `npm
 Launches the test runner in the interactive wa
 See the section about [running tess](https://facebook.gthb.io/crete-reat-app/docs/running-tts) for more information.